ootbingo/oot-bingo-generator/doc/GENERATOR.md

 Now, to know what goals can go in what squares, we need to convert the difficulty of each square to an actual time in minutes.
 That is done by multiplying with the `timePerDifficulty` constant.
-All constants that the generator uses are defined in `definitions.ts`.
+All constants that the generator uses are defined in [definitions.ts](/src/definitions.ts).
 There are profiles with different constants for each type of bingo card.
-In `types/profiles.ts` you can find a short explanation on each parameter.
+In [types/profiles.ts](/src/types/profiles.ts) you can find a short explanation on each parameter.

 ### Desired time